Sunday, February 12, 2012

 The Japanese thought it was better for things else, like beheading and gutting and such.
 Of people.
 On the battlefield.
 Or just on oneself if one were having a family-shame and bad-self-esteem day.

 Actually, all I can is mythologize on this cute little slicer you see above.
-I know two things: It's war loot that my father liberated from some dead Japanese soldier in Iwo Jima or Okinawa or China, the entire package is 18 1/2 inches to 2 feet long, and even though many people brag that this or that thing is "razor sharp," this little sword really is rrrrrrrrrrazor sharp.
+I know two things: It's war loot that my father liberated from some dead Japanese soldier on Iwo Jima or Okinawa or in China, the entire package is 18 1/2 inches to 2 feet long, and even though many people brag that this or that thing is "razor sharp," this little sword really is rrrrrrrrrrazor sharp.
 And it's teeny, tiny, pointy, stick-you-like-a-pig-bleed-you sharp, too.
 And the weight of the package is heavy, and 7/8s steel, 1/8 wood.

 Wait, that's four things.
 Well, you're not going to argue with me, are you?
 I have the sword.